JadeDickinson/graphhopper/README.md

 To startup the server using your own details, use the following startup command in the command line, replacing the details below with your own:

-./graphhopper.sh web greater-london-latest.osm.pbf weight=65 load=0 height=165 female=true age=18
+./graphhopper.sh web greater-london-latest.osm.pbf weight={weight in kilograms} load={load carried in kilograms} height={height in centimetres} female=true age={age in years}

 N.B.
-Heights should be in cm and weight and load should be in kilograms.
+Height, weight, load and age should be integers.
+The graph will be weighted according to the details you specify.